jenkinsci/ecutest-plugin/.github/ISSUE_TEMPLATE/2-feature-request.md

 ---
-name: Feature request
+name: ":rocket: Feature Request"
-about: Suggest an idea for this project
+about: Suggest an idea for the plugin
-title: ''
 labels: feature
-assignees: ''

 ---

 <!--
-For reporting issues containing NDA relevant information please also use our [TraceTronic Support Center](https://support.tracetronic.com).
+For reporting issues containing NDA relevant information please use our [TraceTronic Support Center](https://support.tracetronic.com).
 -->

 **Describe the feature request**